LeetLLM

 Routing users to the right variant

 The randomization unit determines how traffic and users are divided between the control and treatment groups.
-Choosing the right unit is critical for both the statistical validity of the experiment and the consistency of the user experience.
+It affects both the statistical validity of the experiment and the consistency of the user experience.

 UnitProsCons

-Per-requestMore assignment units when requests are independentInvalid for stateful conversations and inconsistent UX
+Per-requestMore assignment units when requests are independentInvalid for stateful threads and inconsistent UX

 Per-sessionConsistent within sessionUser may see both variants